 Becoming infected with diphtheria, pertussis, tetanus, or polio is much more dangerous to your child's health than receiving the vaccine to protect against these diseases.
 However, like any medicine, Kinrix can cause side effects but the risk of serious side effects is extremely low.

-Get emergency medical help if you have any of these signs of an allergic reaction to Kinrix: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if your child has any of these signs of an allergic reaction to Kinrix: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 irritability, crying for an hour or longer;

 extreme drowsiness, fainting.